 Juvenile Grey Phalarope, Rutland Water, 3 September

 Following on from my trip to Suffolk to see the Zitting Cisticola, the chance to see another UK 'lifer' arose on the 8th, when I visited the Norfolk Broads, where the UK's third (I think) Black-winged Kite had been showing, distantly, for a few days.
 Plenty of people were on hand to point the bird out to me at Hickling Broad NWT - it was sitting in one of several dead trees, perhaps 300 metres away.
 Being forewarned that it would be distant, I had brought my telescope - just as well, as it was a tiny speck in my (10x42) binoculars.
 Of course, I tried to get photos of what is a fairly small raptor anyway.
-If you look carefully at my 'best' photo below, you may just about be able to make out a black, grey and white blob in the centre of the frame.
+If you look carefully at my 'best' photo below, you may just about be able to make it out as a black, grey and white blob in the centre of the frame.

 Record Shot of a distant Black-winged Kite, NWT Hickling Broad, 8 September